 |Direct deposits||No, only ACH transfer|

 Personal Capital Cash Features – Drill Down

 Let’s introduce the features of the Personal Capital Cash that will help you make up your mind about whether this is an appropriate savings account for you.

 What is the Personal Capital Cash interest rate?

-At present, Personal Capital Cash accounts boast 1.55% APY on ‘normal’ accounts and 1.60% APY for advisory clients.
-I know, 1.55% doesn’t sound like a high savings rate, but it is considerably higher than the average current national savings rate, approximately seventeen to twenty times higher, according to the Personal Capital website.
+Very recently the rate was 1.55% APY on ‘normal’ accounts and 1.60% APY for advisory clients.
+I know, these rates don’t sound like a high savings rate, they are considerably higher than the average current national savings rate.

 This rate is subject to change and is influenced by current market interest rates.
 So, if interest rates go up, so will the return on your Personal Capital savings account.